chinapedia/wikipedia.abstract.en/Page/Hierarchy.md

 Nested hierarchy

-Russian-Matroshka_no_bg.jpgs, also known as _nesting dolls_ or _Russian dolls_.
+s, also known as _nesting dolls_ or _Russian dolls_.
 Each doll is encompassed inside another until the smallest one is reached.
 This is the concept of _nesting_.
 When the concept is applied to sets, the resulting ordering is a _nested hierarchy_.]]
 A nested hierarchy or _inclusion hierarchy_ is a hierarchical ordering of nested sets.[15]
 The concept of nesting is exemplified in Russian matryoshka dolls.
 Each doll is encompassed by another doll, all the way to the outer doll.
 The outer doll holds all of the inner dolls, the next outer doll holds all the remaining inner dolls, and so on.
 Matryoshkas represent a nested hierarchy where each level contains only one object, i.e., there is only one of each size of doll; a generalized nested hierarchy allows for multiple objects within levels but with each object having only one parent at each level.
 The general concept is both demonstrated and mathematically formulated in the following example:

     square ⊂ quadrilateral ⊂ polygon ⊂ shape